 Play Recording

 Some years ago, I decided to write a Honky Tonk song.
 The idea just sat for a while until I heard a quote from the late Sam Rayburn, Speaker of the U. S. House of Representatives for most of the years between 1940 and 1961.
-When his party started talking about running Adlai Stevenson against Dwight Eisenhower again in 1956, he said, "There is no education in the second kick of a mule."
+When his party started talking about running Adlai Stevenson against Dwight Eisenhower for a second time in 1956, he said, "There is no education in the second kick of a mule."
 Now, if that ain't Honky Tonk, I don't know what is: this song grew from that quote!

 Practicing